Nick-Damico/JavaScript-Techdegree-Project-3-Pagination/README.md

 ## About
   Project 3 from TeamTreehouse's JavaScript Techdegree.
 Create a pagination for limiting the number of displayed student elements on the index view page with a numbered page navigation element at the bottom of the page.

-  Solution to challenge is implemented with ES6 Class Syntax located in ./js/Pagination.js, ./js/App.js
+  Solution to challenge is implemented with ES6 Class Syntax located in:

-  Specific Requirements below
+  `./js/Pagination.js`,
+  `./js/App.js`

+  Project Completed.

 ## Usage
   To work on Project or to view locally, `fork` or `git clone https://github.com/Nick-Damico/JavaScript-Techdegree-Project-3-Pagination`